 Although Qualcomm's flagship Snapdragon 865 processor is sure to wind up in a number of premium Android handsets throughout 2020, you'll find it first in the Galaxy S20 line.
 Samsung Galaxy S20 Plus buyers also get a generous 12GB of RAM and 128GB of storage, though they have the option to increase capacity to up to 512GB as well.

-The addition of the 865 chip also means that the Galaxy S20 Plus supports 5G data.
+The addition of the Snapdragon 865 also means that the Galaxy S20 Plus supports 5G data.
 And unlike the standard Galaxy S20 — which can connect only to lower-speed, broad-coverage, sub-6GHz 5G — the S20 Plus and S20 Ultra can connect to the faster, albeit shorter-range millimeter wave (mmWave) networks as well.

 Each of the major U.S. carriers offers a slightly different mix of 5G infrastructure (AT&T and T-Mobile focus on low band, Sprint on midband and Verizon on mmWave).
 This means that no matter which carrier you use, you'll get some version of 5G coverage on the S20 Plus and S20 Ultra.

-Galaxy S20 Plus battery life and charging
+Samsung Galaxy S20 Plus: Battery life and charging

 Samsung's gifted the Galaxy S20 Plus with a big battery to keep that powerful processor, souped-up display and all those camera lenses humming along.